CarlosEB/improving-jaya-test/README.md

 	For the Database, I used PostgreSQL as a Service.

 ## Running the app
-	Go the Repo Folder: improving-jaya-test
+	Go to the Repo Folder: improving-jaya-test
 	Execute:

 		dotnet build